Chiaki J. Konaka

 Chiaki J. Konaka (小中 千昭, Konaka Chiaki) is a Japanese writer and novelist.
-He was the head writer of the anime series Serial Experiments Lain, Digimon Tamers, and Hellsing, as well as the television drama Ultraman Gaia.
+He was the head writer of anime series such as Serial Experiments Lain (1998), The Big O (1999–2003), Digimon Tamers (2001–02), Hellsing (2001–02), and Texhnolyze (2003), as well as the television drama Ultraman Tiga (1996–97).

 Personal life

+Konaka was born in Tokyo, Japan on 4 April 1961.
+His interest in filmmaking began at the age of 10, influenced by his parents' love for movies and the wide range of film genres he experienced as a child.

 Konaka gave himself the middle initial "J", evoking the Christian name "John", due to him being born to parents who were members of the Anglican Church, but he does not identify as Christian.
-He began using the middle initial at the age of 12, when he began making 8 mm films; he patterned the style after Western names such as Charles M. Schulz.
+He began using the middle initial at the age of 12, when he started making 8 mm films, patterning the style after Western names such as Charles M. Schulz.
+Following this, he received a camera of his own, and by middle school finished a film called Invader.

+Upon entering Seikei High School, Konaka joined the school's film club where he met Makoto Tezuka who was his senior.
+His films during this period adopted largely science-fiction themes, and it wasn't until watching The Exorcist and The Legend of Hell House that he began to garner an interest in horror.

+While working in special effects after graduating college, Konaka was offered his first scriptwriting job on Teruyoshi Ishii's 1988 Japanese horror film Jaganrei.
+This served as a starting point for working on future projects.

+He has previously worked as a screenwriting instructor at The Film School of Tokyo.

 Artistry and themes

 Konaka's serious works generally have a dark, psychological tone.
 As a Cthulhu Mythos writer, he tends to add Lovecraftian elements to his works.
 He has cited Ghost Hound as his favorite screenwriting project.

 The story-line of the early episodes of Digimon Tamers was based on one of the original scripts by Chiaki and Kazuya Konaka for Gamera: Guardian of the Universe in 1995 before the final draft by Kazunori Itō.
 Konaka brothers' plot was later used for Digimon Tamers and Gamera the Brave in 2006.